-This article on Biblio.com's Blog is particularly relevant to my library, not because of new mildew but mostly for the books I buy at flea markets and used bookstores.
-In the past, I've put books in the freezer if I suspected mildew, but this article more to say and great directions for removing mold and mildew.
+This article on Biblio.com is particularly relevant to my library, not because of new mildew but mostly for the books I buy at flea markets and used bookstores.
+In the past, I've put books in the freezer if I suspected mildew, but this article has more to say and great directions for removing mold and mildew.

 Remember, mold and mildew live off of organic material (leather, wood, paper, cloth) and over time their presence can weaken the structure of the book, stain the cover and pages, and prompt negative effects in your health, especially for folks with allergies or asthma.
 It is important to identify the active growth of mold and mildew and remove it before it spreads through your entire library!

 How to Identify Mold and Mildew (from Biblio.com) http://www.biblio.com/blog/2010/07/identify-prevent-remove-...

 Mold: Mold is a type of fungus that can and will grow on anything, as long as it can find a food source and the appropriate humidity for its development.
 It can develop in patches of threads, thick spider-webs or fuzzy spots, and it appears most often on natural, porous surfaces such as cotton, linen, silk, wool, leather, and paper.
 It reproduces by sending out clouds of spores, hence it’s ability to “leap” from book to book.

 You probably have mold growth on your book if you observe any of the following problems:

 - the presence of fuzzy growth, in just about any color you can imagine

 - stringy, white filaments stretching across porous surfaces

 - strange spots or stains

 You probably have mildew growth on your book if you observe any of the following problems: